 Good News for Film Buffs

 Love a good movie?
-Hong Kong’s newest cinema destination, M+ Cinema, will open its doors to the public on 8 June.
+Hong Kong’s newest cinema destination, M+ Cinema, has opened its doors to the public.
 Located at M+ Museum in the developing West Kowloon Cultural District, the cinema was designed by renowned Swiss architecture firm Herzog & de Meuron and comprises three movie houses with 180 seats, 60 seats and 40 seats respectively.
 Programmes will include feature films, documentaries, experimental cinema, video art, restored classics and newly discovered or rarely seen films.

 A Tribute to Hong Kong!